thomasfinstad/terraform-provider-vyos-rolling/docs/resources/vpn_openconnect_listen_ports.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. vpn⯯SSL VPN OpenConnect, AnyConnect compatible server⯯Specify custom ports to use for client connections
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
+  Virtual Private Network (VPN)⯯SSL VPN OpenConnect, AnyConnect compatible server⯯Specify custom ports to use for client connections
 ---

 # vyos_vpn_openconnect_listen_ports (Resource)